uuware/icons-font-command/README.md

 ```

 ## icons-font.config.js
-You need a config file to tell icons-font-command that what svg icons you want to generate.
+You need a config file to tell icons-font-command that what svg icons you want to use for generating the fonts.

 [A sample inside of this project](https://github.com/uuware/icons-font-command/blob/main/icons-font.config.js)

-[icons-font-customization](https://github.com/uuware/icons-font-customization) has a tool to help you choose SVGs from 33,000 icons easily.
-You jump to [online tool](https://uuware.github.io/icons-font-customization/dist/) and check on any icons set and click on icons to choose them.
-At the top-right corner there is a triangle icon, click it it will open a panel, and you can click "Populate Configuration" to population configurations.
+You can select icons on [online tool](https://uuware.github.io/icons-font-customization/dist/) and click the menu icon at the top-right corner to open a panel, then you can click "Populate Configuration" to population configurations.
 You copy those configurations and paste it to your icons-font.config.js, now you can generate your svg fonts.